 What did she do?

 She worked in the mess hall.
 And my father was a helper in the mess hall.
-And my father was born in Japan but was raised in Hawaii so he spoke pretty good English.
-My mother spoke very little English because she was from Japan and lived on the farm and when she came here back in 1918, once she met my father in San Francisco and they got married.
+My father was born in Japan but was raised in Hawaii so he spoke pretty good English.
+My mother spoke very little English because she was from Japan and lived on the farm.
+When she came here back in 1918, she met my father in San Francisco and they got married.

 But you didn't have that when you were in Lafayette?